Saawariya: Production

-Bhansali initially wanted Rani Mukherji and Salman Khan's extended guest appearances to be hidden from the public, but later announced that they would be seen in supporting roles.
+Bhansali initially wanted Rani Mukerji and Salman Khan's extended guest appearances to be hidden from the public, but later announced that they would appear in the film in supporting roles.

 Elaborate sets for the film's imaginary city, complete with lakes, streets, shops, signages and a clock tower, were designed by the production designer Omung Kumar, who had previously worked with Bhansali on Black (2005).

 The first official teaser of the film was accessed by New York Times on 25 August 2007.
 The first screening was held on 28 October 2007, though only for those associated with the film.

-This film was released on 9 November 2007.
+This film was released on 9 November 2007, clashing with Om Shanti Om, starring Shahrukh Khan, and Deepika Padukone.

 Soundtrack

-The soundtrack for the film was released to mixed reviews on 19 September 2007.
-Indiafm gave the music three out of five stars, saying, "The title song would be remembered for months to come, if not years, the others do not really go that extra distance."
+The soundtrack album of the film is composed by Monty Sharma with lyrics written by Sameer.
+The soundtrack was released to mixed reviews on 19 September 2007.
+Indiafm gave the album 3 out of 5 stars, saying, "The title song would be remembered for months to come, if not years, the others do not really go that extra distance."
 According to the Indian trade website Box Office India, with around 10,00,000 units sold, the film's soundtrack album was the year's fourteenth highest-selling.

 Reception

-Shubhra Gupta of The Indian Express criticized the screenplay of the movie calling it "static", adding that "Saawariya is an act of supreme self-indulgence".
-Jaspreet Pandohar of BBC rated the movie 2 out of 5 writing, "It's a clear case of self indulgence and theatrical style over substance; with the director paying little attention to fleshing out the skeletal screenplay, preferring instead to focus on coaxing 'good-looking' performances from his young muses."
+Shubhra Gupta of The Indian Express criticized the screenplay of the film calling it "static", adding that "Saawariya is an act of supreme self-indulgence".
+Jaspreet Pandohar of BBC rated the film 2 out of 5 writing, "It's a clear case of self-indulgence and theatrical style over substance; with the director paying little attention to fleshing out the skeletal screenplay, preferring instead to focus on coaxing 'good-looking' performances from his young muses."